 What is the best cache cleaner app for Android?

 Cleaner apps that actually live up to what they promise may be tricky to find.
 Some are useless and others may contain adware and other malware.

-We are providing you a list of the ones worth using.
-Many are useful not only as cache cleaners but also brilliant performing other tasks like junk file removing, CPU overclocking, app disabling or task-automation.
+We are providing you with a list of the ones worth using.
+Many are useful not only as cache cleaners but also brilliant in performing other tasks like junk file removing, CPU overclocking, app disabling, or task automation.